 Deductibles and Coinsurance Costs

-A wide range of supplemental insurance options is still available to fill in these gaps in coverage.
-Each supplement plan will come with its own monthly costs; consider this while planning and looking for what option is best for you and your wallet.
+Aside from Part A, Medicare is not free.
+However, there's a wide range of Medicare Supplements that fill in any gaps in coverage.
+Each supplement plan will come with a monthly premium; consider this while planning and looking for what option is best for you and your wallet.